fetchai/cosmpy/.github/ISSUE_TEMPLATE/bug_report.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue.
+Please answer the following questions before submitting an issue.

 - [ ] I am running the latest version
 - [ ] I checked the documentation and found no answer
-- [ ] I checked to make sure that this issue has not already been filed
+- [ ] I checked to make sure that this issue has not already been reported

 # Expected Behavior